-When a school registers for the Summer Programme they must do the following if they require SEN transport services to continue:
+When a school registers for the Summer Programme, where they require SEN Transport Services to continue, the Summer Programme Manager must carry out the following:

-- When a school registers for the Summer Programme they will receive a link to a school transport application form. - Complete the form fully for all pupils who are currently on SEN transport (pupils who avail of a Special Transport Grant do not need to be listed) - Return completed form to the Department's School Transport section as soon as possible to SENtransport@education.gov.ie - Any queries can be sent to SENtransport@education.gov.ie
+- On registering for the Summer Programme, schools will receive a link to a School Transport Application form in their confirmation email. - Complete the form fully for all students who are currently on SEN transport (students who avail of a Special Transport Grant do not need to be listed) - Return the completed form to the Department's School Transport section via email to SENtransport@education.gov.ie as soon as possible - Any queries can be sent to SENtransport@education.gov.ie

-All School Transport Application Forms must be submitted by the school before 02 May 2023 in order for transport to be in place for the Summer Programme 2023.
+All School Transport Application Forms must be submitted by the school before 11 April 2025 in order for transport to be in place for the Summer Programme 2025.

 Escorts who are required to assist on existing SEN School Transport Services as outlined above should continue to be paid in the normal manner.
 Only services who have received sanction for an escort by the Department during the school year will be funded in this regard.